nf-core/phaseimpute/docs/usage.md

 ### Start with validation `--steps validate`

 This steps compares a _truth_ VCF to an _imputed_ VCF in order to compute imputation accuracy.
+This also needs the frequency of the alleles.
+They can be computed from the reference panel by running the `--steps panelprep` and using the `--panel` with the `--compute_freq` flag; or by using a `--posfile` samplesheet.

 ```bash
 nextflow run nf-core/phaseimpute --input samplesheet.csv --input_truth truth.csv --steps validate --outdir results --genome GRCh37 -profile docker
 ```

-The required flags for this mode are:
+The required flags for this mode only are:

 - `--steps validate`: The steps to run.
 - `--input samplesheet.csv`: The samplesheet containing the input sample files in `vcf` format.